Columbia Estate Planning Lawyer

 - Living Will/Advanced Healthcare Directive

-What is a Will?
+What Is a Will?

 Creation of this legal document is where your estate planning begins.
-A Will is a written, legal document, signed and witnessed, that states how your assets will be distributed upon your death.
+A Will is a written legal document, signed and witnessed, that states how your assets will be distributed upon your death.
 It is revocable and subject to amendment during your lifetime.
 Within your Will, you designate who will serve as the executor or personal representative of your estate.
 This individual will ensure that all provisions of your Will are followed.
-Your Will also name all beneficiaries, those individuals receiving your assets, along with their inheritance.
+Your Will also names all beneficiaries, those individuals receiving your assets, along with their inheritance.
 Most importantly, for those families with minor children, your Will can provide who will be the guardian of your children.

-What is a Trust?
+What Is a Trust?

-A Revocable Trust and Living Trust are separate terms that describe the same thing: a Trust in which the terms can be changed at any time during an individual’s life.
-An individual will transfer property into their Living Trust but still be able to control and manage the assets while they are alive.
-Upon their death, the trustee’s duty is to transfer assets to your beneficiaries according to your wishes.
-One of the advantages of a Revocable Living Trust is it avoids the cumbersome and time-consuming process of probate.
-An Irrevocable Trust cannot be modified after its creation without the beneficiaries' consent.
-Our attorneys can help you decide what type of Trust best serves your individual situation.
+A Revocable Trust (also called a Living Trust) allows the terms to be changed at any time during an individual’s life.
+You can transfer property into the trust while retaining control and management of your assets.
+Upon your death, the trustee distributes the assets to your beneficiaries according to your wishes.
+An Irrevocable Trust, in contrast, cannot be modified after creation without the beneficiaries’ consent.
+Our attorneys can help determine which type of Trust best fits your needs.

 Durable Power of Attorney (POA)

-This legal document gives someone else, called your agent, the power to act on your behalf usually involving financial matters.
-Spouses are often named as agents for each other thus it is important to consider changing your POA if you are engaged in a divorce.
+This legal document gives someone else, called your agent, the power to act on your behalf, usually involving financial matters.
+Spouses are often named as agents for each other; it is important to consider changing your POA if you are engaged in a divorce.
 Being “durable” means that the agency continues even if you are incapacitated and unable to handle matters on your own.
 In contrast, a general POA would cease to be effective upon becoming incapacitated.
 You can also set up your POA so that it does not become effective until a medical doctor signs off that you are unable to manage your own affairs.

 Healthcare Power of Attorney (POA)

 Similar to the Durable POA, you can name another person to be your agent for health-related decisions.
 Whereas the Durable POA is focused on financial matters, this legal document is specifically related to healthcare decisions.
-Healthcare decisions can often involve life-sustaining decisions so it is important to select an individual who has a clear understanding of your health care desires and who will act in furtherance of your wishes regardless of their own position.
+Healthcare decisions can often involve life-sustaining decisions, so it is important to select an individual who has a clear understanding of your healthcare desires and who will act in furtherance of your wishes regardless of their own position.

-What is a Living Will
+What Is a Living Will?

 Also known as an Advanced Healthcare Directive, a Living Will is a legal document providing instructions for end-of-life care.

 A Living Will states how life-sustaining medical treatment decisions should be made if you’re incapacitated and unable to communicate them yourself.
-It is very important that in addition to documenting your healthcare wishes, you communicate in-person with the individual making decisions on your behalf so that they can ask any questions and be less overwhelmed should an emergency occur, and immediate life and death decisions need to be made.
+It is very important that, in addition to documenting your healthcare wishes, you communicate in person with the individual making decisions on your behalf so that they can ask any questions and be less overwhelmed should an emergency occur, and immediate life and death decisions need to be made.

 Other Estate Planning Actions